Viral diseases of potato: Mosaics

 In plant pathology, "mosaic" is a symptom, characteristic of many viruses, in which diseased leaves show undefined dark green sectors alternating with lighter colored sectors, ranging from light green to yellow.
 Potato leaf mosaic symptoms can be caused by different viruses individually or in combination.
 Some of them are potato virus X (PVX), potato virus S (PVS) and potato virus M (PVM), as well as PVY and PVA.

 Depending on the virus variant and the potato cultivar considered, PVX can decrease tuber yield by more than 10%, making it one of the most important potato viruses after PLRV.
 It is transmitted by infected tubers and by contact; it is not transmitted by aphids.
 The characteristic symptom of PVX is mild leaf mosaic (i.e., leaf coloration variations are not accentuated) and it is often latent (i.e., the plant is infected but does not show symptoms).
-The more virulent variants of PVX virus can cause more severe symptoms, such as leaf curling and necrosis of certain areas of the leaves, as well as mosaic.
+The more virulent variants of potato virus X|PVX virus can cause more severe symptoms, such as leaf curling and necrosis of certain areas of the leaves, as well as mosaic.
 On the other hand, some potato cultivars are hypersensitive to certain variants of the virus and react to infection with apical necrosis, i.e. death of the plant apex.

 PVS is a fairly widespread virus and generally causes mild symptoms.
 Plants affected by PVS do not show significant yield reduction.
 It is transmitted by infected tubers, by contact and, in certain variants, also by aphids.
 PVS infection is usually latent, although some cultivars show a soft mosaic or fainter color bands on the veins when infected with this virus.
 Cultivars more susceptible to PVS react with severe browning (leaves become redder in color), chlorotic spots that later become necrotic, and even leaf drop (a symptom called defoliation).

 PVM is a less widely distributed virus than those mentioned above and little is known about its effects on yield.
 It is perpetuated by infected tubers and is transmitted by contact and aphids.
 The virus remains dormant in some cultivars, but in the most susceptible cultivars it causes mild to severe mosaic and leaf deformations.
 Under certain environmental conditions, symptoms may be more severe, as plants may develop necrosis on petioles and leaf veins.

-PVX, PVS and PVM are controlled by clonal selection during the multiplication of seed tubers, i.e. by observation, uprooting and discarding of those plants that show symptoms of virosis during their cultivation.
+PVX, PVS, and PVM are controlled by clonal selection during the multiplication of seed tubers, i.e. by observation, uprooting and discarding of those plants that show symptoms of virosis during their cultivation.
 This discarding is effective only when symptoms are evident; it is almost useless in those cases in which the infection is latent.
 There are cultivars with genetic resistance to PVX.